codecrafting-io/AdvancedPathTracingCP2077/README.md

 - NVIDIA SHARC: Enables NVIDIA's Spatial Hash Radiance Cache (SHARC) for light bounces.
 Helps stabilize light bounces in dark areas and during fast camera movement.
 Scales with PT quality with performance ranging from 1.5% (Vanilla) to 10% (Psycho).
 This is the vanilla mode, but **won't be enabled with ReGIR** because it can cause noise problems.
 Performance and image quality will vary
 - Rays per Pixel: Number of and rays per pixel **when using ReSTIR DI** mode.
 Affects Photo Mode screenshots
 - Bounces per Ray: Number of and bounces per ray **when using ReSTIR DI** mode.
 Affects Photo Mode screenshots
+- Global Light: Enables enhanced PT global light for sun/moon, with better radiance.
+Mostly affects sun light and shadows for foliage animation (wind), but character lighting may look duplicated
 - Self Reflection: Enable V self reflection without the head (game limitation😅🤷‍♂️).
 You are able to add the head by using the [Appearance Menu Mod](https://www.nexusmods.com/cyberpunk2077/mods/790).
 For showing the sleeves use the [Sleves](https://www.nexusmods.com/cyberpunk2077/mods/3309?tab=files) or [third person mod](https://www.nexusmods.com/cyberpunk2077/mods/669).
 - DLSS Ray Reconstruction Particles: By default, the game separates particles for RR, so enable this if it's not raining or it's indoors
 - NRD Disable Helper: Path Tracing has two main denoisers, Ray Reconstruction (RR) and NVIDIA Real Time Denoiser (NRD).
 When using RR the NRD should be disabled, but sometimes it enables, this helps to keep NRD disabled over time.